✓ Updated March 2026

 Intercity Buses

 These are the workhorses for traveling between Yazd and other major Iranian cities like Tehran, Isfahan, or Shiraz.
-They are generally comfortable, reliable, and offer a cost-effective way to cover long distances, often running multiple times a day.
+They are comfortable, frequent, and a very cost-effective way to cover long distances.

 Savari (Shared Taxis)

-Snapp is the Iranian equivalent of Uber or Lyft and is incredibly useful for getting around Yazd itself, especially for reaching attractions within the city or traveling to and from the airport/bus terminal.
+Snapp is the Iranian equivalent of Uber or Lyft and is widely used within Yazd for getting around the city.
+It's convenient, safe, and offers transparent pricing.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.